 So finding and building a new marketing strategy starts with:

-1) Defining explicitly what “everybody knows” about your business and your market – so that you can ask “where is this NOT so?”.
+- Defining explicitly what “everybody knows” about your business and your market – so that you can ask “Where is this NOT so?”

-2) Actively extending what you know so that you’ve got access to new ideas and new strategies.
+- Actively extend what you know so that you’ve got access to new ideas and new strategies

 You can achieve this by…

-•Researching and quantifying your own processes.
 What are you doing that’s really effective?
 The 80/20 principle is basic to most human activities – and it’s not always 80/20.
-Some organizations can spend 95% of their time doing things that don’t really matter to the business – and only 5% doing the things that add value to their customers and create sales.
+Some organizations can spend 95% of their time doing things that don’t really matter to the business – and only 5% doing the things that add value to their customers and create sales

-•Researching your competitors – make sure you know what they are doing and how they are delivering to their customers.
-You can’t do something different if you don’t know what’s being done.
+Make sure you know what they are doing and how they deliver to their customers.
+You can’t do something different if you don’t know what’s being done

-•The Lifetime Value of your different customers – what is their profile?
+- The Lifetime Value of your customers (i.e. What is their profile?) and;

-Do something.
-Look for things to do that are different.
+Do something!
+Anything… Look for things to do that are different.
 Test and measure to see what difference your actions made – and learn from what didn’t work.

 Just start with one action, don’t try to do lots of things at once.
 Keep your focus and track what works.
 There are lots of small adjustments you can make to increase revenue.
 Everyone that you do will multiply the results of the others, and over time you’ll build BIG results.